 Intersections of gender and migration; race; sexuality; feminist methodologies

-Cheryl Llewellyn is an Assistant Professor in the Department of Sociology and Affiliated Faculty in the Gender Studies department.
-Her primary research interests address the intersection of gender, sexuality, migration, and the law.
+Cheryl Llewellyn’s primary research interest pertains to the intersection between gender and migration.
 Her doctoral dissertation, Deciding What Counts as Persecution: An Analysis of Gender and Sexual Orientation Asylum Cases in the United States, addresses disparities in immigration policies which result in structural, legal and social barriers for women and lesbian, gay, bisexual, and transgender asylum applicants.
-Her research has appeared in peer-edited journals such as the Journal of Homosexuality and Sexualities.
+Her research has appeared in peer-edited journals such as the Journal of Homosexuality.
 In 2014, the American Sociological Association’s prestigious Fund for the Advancement of the Discipline (FAD) was awarded to Llewellyn and two colleagues for their proposal, Gender and Migration: Building a Sociological Field through Interdisciplinary Conversation.
 Llewellyn’s work recognizes the explanatory nature of gender as a variable in studies of migration, rather than opting for the binary approach taken by many migration scholars.
-In a secondary line of research, Llewellyn explores negotiation practices and the gender wage gap.
+Her research and teaching interests also include race, sexuality, and feminist theories.

 - Llewellyn, C. () "The Problems of Private Violence: Engaging Domestic Violence Asylum Cases and the US Violence Against Women Act," Isaconf

 - Llewellyn, C. (2016) "Deciding what counts as persecution: An analysis of gender and sexual orientation asylum cases in the United States.," ProQuest Information & Learning!!!

 - Llewellyn, C. (2016) "Homonationalism and sexual orientation-based asylum cases in the United States," Sexualities